Lopsy/bitboards/README.md

 L = toList((2,3,4), B+C, bitDepth=True)
 ```

+NOTE: Just like `shift`, the function `gte` does a bunch of math.
+Don't call it in a tight loop.
+Instead, call it once for each shape of >= function you need.

 NOTE: using the greaterThanFunction requires that B and C don't use the most significant bit in any entry.
 The function checks this for you (costing like 2 extra bitops) unless you pass checkSignificantBit=False.